coq-community/trocq/INSTALL.md

 containing our code.
 The main requirement for the reader is to have [Docker](https://www.docker.com) and [VSCode](https://code.visualstudio.com) installed on their machine.
-VSCode must have permission to run Docker.
+The VSCode current user must have permission to run Docker.
 You also need to ensure you have more than 6GB of disk space available.

 The container with all the dependencies is accessible on Dockerhub as [`cohencyril/trocq-deps`](https://hub.docker.com/repository/docker/cohencyril/trocq-deps) and the corresponding `Dockerfile` is in [.devcontainer/Dockerfile](https://github.com/coq-community/trocq/blob/master/.devcontainer/Dockerfile) in this repo.
 You could run it manually using `docker run -it cohencyril/trocq-deps` but you would not be able to run VSCode in the docker terminal, hence the setup described below.